North Macedonia Entry Requirements

 Visa Required

-How to Apply: Apply at the nearest North Macedonia embassy or consulate in your country of residence.
-Applications typically require a completed form, valid passport, passport photos, proof of accommodation, travel insurance, financial means, and return tickets.
-Processing time is usually 5-15 business days.
+How to Apply: Apply at the nearest North Macedonian embassy or consulate in your country of residence.
+You'll need a completed form, valid passport, two passport photos, proof of where you'll sleep, hotel voucher or host's letter, bank statements that show you won't go broke, travel insurance, and the non-refundable visa fee.
+Processing drags 5, 15 working days, depending on the embassy.
+File early.

 Arrival Process